luqmaan/ghettocli/README.md

 Usage
 --

 To compile, simply run `make`.
+Then execute gcli (or myshell, if you insist).

 Usage: `./gcli [-v] [-f batchfile]`
 Interactive mode: `./gcli`
 Execute a batch file: `./gcli batchfile.sh`

-Command history is maintained and can be found using the arrow up and down keys.

 Commands